epforgpl/epf-sso/README.md

    - SIGN_IN_W_GOOGLE_CLIENT_SECRET
 - Run the DB migration: `php artisan migrate`
 - Generate and insert a public-private key pair into `oauth_public_keys` table.
-- Set up a domain on which the server runs.
-Let's assume it's `http://epf-sso.local.org`

 ## Setting up example client